nevrome/mobest/docs/advanced.md

   )
 ```

 `samples_with_age_samples` now includes another list column `Date_BC_AD_Samples` in which each cell features a vector of two individual ages.
 These are two possible ages for a given sample.
-Depending on the precision of the input age information and the shape of the radiocarbon calibration curve in the relevant age range, the individual age samples are often hundreds of years apart.
+Depending on the precision of the input age information and the shape of the radiocarbon calibration curve in the relevant age range, the individual age samples can be hundreds of years apart.
 This highlights the relevance of this age resampling exercise.

 #### Applying the similarity search